git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * **GAIN**: Set the gain to de-/increase the frequency of the band.
 * **Q**: Set the Q factor of the the band.

-## Transport
+## Transport Page

-The Transport page give more options for transport control but as well additional global parameters and marker control.
+The Transport page gives more options for transport control but as well additional global parameters and marker control.
 Starting from the top:

 ### CLIP area